tiagoccosta/HistoricChanges/README.md

 ---------------
 ## How To Use

-Create an instance of a HistoricChanges, set the desired events, and you are ready to call functions to start a server or client.
+Create an instance of a HistoricChanges, add runnable changes and call undo() or redo() when you whant.

 * __Functions__
 ```java